moskalyk/MakerNode/README.md

 # MakerNode

 Interact with MakerDao, simply, and programmatically.
+(WIP + Tests not complete)

 A node module that abstracts terminology within the MakerDao ecosystem, to more seamlessly interact with the smart contracts.
 This module can be thought of as a wrapper module to this existing work that has been done by the Maker team.